nuhame/mlpug/README.md

 # MLPug
-MLPug is a machine learning library agnostic framework for model training.
+MLPug is a Machine Learning library agnostic framework for model training.

-A lot of the functionality you need to train your machine learning model is independent of the machine learning library you're using, e.g. PyTorch and Tensorflow.
+A lot of the functionality you need to train your model is independent of the ML library you're using, e.g. PyTorch or Tensorflow.

-MLPug provides a single framework with a unified API for all such training functionality, independent of the machine learning library you are using.
+MLPug provides a single framework with a unified API for all such training functionality, independent of the ML library you are using.

-Thus, when switching machine learning library, you can reuse your training code with no, or minimal, change!
+**Thus, when switching ML library, you can reuse your training code with no, or minimal, change! 🤩🎉**

 ## Dive right in!